mozillach/gh-projects-content-queue/README.md

 ### Run
 #### The tool
 The tool can be executed with `npm start`.
-Note that you should first run `npm install`.
+Note that you should first run `npm ci --production` or equivalent.

 #### The docker container
 Official Docker container: [`mozillach/content-queue`](https://hub.docker.com/r/mozillach/content-queue)